Think at London Business School: fresh ideas and opinions from LBS faculty and other experts direct to your inbox

 “There’s a lot of data available now to help solve these problems,” says Goldner.
 “It’s just not been tapped into.
 But with more female founders and investors who care about these issues, we can change that.”

-In every mission, Zinc brings together 50 minds for nine months to ﬁnd co-founders to build new businesses from scratch.
+In every mission, Zinc brings together a diverse group of minds for nine months to ﬁnd co-founders to build new businesses from scratch.
 Each mission has three criteria: it must tackle one of the great-unmet needs in the developed world; it must have a potential market of more than 100 million people; and there must be opportunities to disrupt, extend and improve existing services through new technologies and insights from research.

 The support that has been given to Zinc since its conception is impressive.
 Both Camden Council and LBS gave the start-up oﬃce space and more than 20 coaches share their expertise with the founders and develop them on a pro bono basis.